developepper/capsaicin/README.md

 - picks an available port automatically unless `--port` is provided
 - opens the browser by default; `--no-open` suppresses this
 - serves a dashboard with queue state, inbox, and activity
+- serves a planning dashboard with approved epic detail, materialized implementation tickets, readiness state, and continuity actions
 - shows ticket detail with acceptance criteria, findings, diff, and run history
-- provides action forms for approve, revise, defer, unblock, run, review, and loop directly in the browser
+- provides action forms for planning approval, re-materialization, continue implementation, approve, revise, defer, unblock, run, review, and loop directly in the browser
 - live updates via server-sent events when ticket or orchestrator state changes
 - no authentication, remote access, or multi-user support — this is a single-operator local tool